 Financial instruments which potentially subject the School to concentration of credit risk consist of cash, money market accounts, and a certificate of deposit, which have been placed with a financial institution that management deems to be creditworthy.
 From time-to-time, cash balances may be in excess of insurance levels.
+At year-end there was a significant uninsured balance; however, the School has not experienced any losses due to bank failure.

-At year-end there d.
-Capitalization Policy e.
-Revenue - Public School District and Government Grants
+d.
+Capitalization Policy